Ambrogio Bergognone: Biography

-For two years after his return to Milan, he worked at the church of San Satiro.
-From 1497 he was engaged for some time in decorating with paintings the church of the Incoronata in neighbouring Lodi.
-Documentation of him thenceforth is scant.
-In 1508 he painted for a church in Bergamo; in 1512, his signature appears in a public document of Milan; in 1524 – and this is our last authentic record – he painted a series of frescoes illustrating the life of St. Sisinius in the portico of San Simpliciano at Milan.
-Bergognone is considered a modestly talented painter with marked individuality.
-He holds an interesting place in the most interesting period of Italian art.

-The National Gallery, London, has a number or his works: the separate fragments of a silk banner painted for the Certosa, and containing the heads of two kneeling groups severally of men and women, and a large altarpiece of the marriage of St Catherine, painted for the chapel of Rebecchino near Pavia.
+In 1494, Bergognone returned to Milan.
+For two years following this return, he worked at the church of San Satiro.
+In 1497, he began work on paintings for the church of the Incoronata in the neighboring comune of Lodi.
+In 1508, he painted for a church in Bergamo.
+In 1512, his signature appears in a public document of Milan.
+In 1524, he painted a series of frescoes illustrating the life of St. Sisinius in the portico of San Simpliciano at Milan.
+These frescoes are his latest confirmed works.
+The National Gallery, London, has a number of his works: the separate fragments of a silk banner painted for the Certosa and a large altarpiece of the marriage of St Catherine, painted for the chapel of Rebecchino near Pavia.
+Art historians consider Bergognone to have had an influence on the work of Bernardino Luini.